Hussien-Saleh/Alarm-Clock/README.md

 - In this normal operation mode the time is shown in the format **HH:MM:SS**.
 In this state, the user can press the Rotary Button to enable the alarm or to disable the alarm.
 - If the Joystick Button is pressed, the alarm time can be set.
 In this mode line 1 shows the alarm time instead of the current system time using the format **HH:MM**.
 - If the alarm is enabled and the actual time matches the alarm time, the red LED shall toggle with 4 Hz.
--  he alarm shall stop, if any button is pressed or 5 seconds have passed.
+- The alarm shall stop, if any button is pressed or 5 seconds have passed.
 - The alarm must only be triggered if the clock is in its normal operating mode, i.e., it must not be triggered while the alarm time is being modified.

 **In addition, the LEDs are used for the following functionality:**